Listen When Someone Shows You Who They Are

 Actions speak louder than words.
 Show, don't tell.
 These phrases speak to the concept of authenticity and integrity.
 Maya Angelou brilliantly captures the essence of integrity: “When people show you who they are, believe them the first time.”
 Someone’s words just don't jive with what their actions are showing.
 Perhaps they don’t call you back, they arrive late, they make nasty digs.
 These people are showing you who they are by their actions.

+actions have impacted you.
 This is where authenticity comes into play.
 If you shrink from the truth of the situation, denying what you are experiencing, then you may be enabling the other person's behavior.
 You are not being authentic to yourself.
 It is easy to continue making allowances for someone else’s bad behavior.
 We tell ourselves any number of untruths: It’s not that bad.
 I’m just being oversensitive (It must be me).
 Maybe I can help them change.
 They really have so many other good qualities…and so on.

 Step back and think, then think